-We have audited the accompanying financial statements of Ezra International (a Washington non-profit corporation), which comprise the statements of financial position as of December 31, 2015 and 2014, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Ezra International, Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2016 and 2015, and the related statements of activities and changes in net assets functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.